 1. Due Date:

-Contact the Academic Program Manager at email@example.com to learn the due date for theses.
-Three copies of the thesis must be submitted to the History Department by 4:00 p.m. on that day.
+Three copies of the thesis must be submitted to the History Department by 4:00 p.m. on the due date.
 No extensions of the due date can be made.
 If a thesis is turned in late but before the end of the term, credit and grade for HIST 1993 may still be granted.

 2. Printing, Binding, and Notes